 The best way to avoid hazards is to constantly assess the environment using visual search techniques.
-This lesson reviews effective scanning patterns, how to adjust mirrors and use them properly, visual lead time for city streets, rural roads, highways and more.
+Drivers should review effective scanning patterns, how to adjust mirrors and use them properly, visual lead time for city streets, rural roads, highways and more.

 13. Road Rage

 Road rage is something drivers see every day on the road and something they most likely experience.
-In this lesson, drivers learn helpful tips on how to cope with the actions of others.
+It’s critical for drivers to learn helpful tips on how to cope with the actions of others.

 14. Fatigue and Fatigue Management

 Being tired while operating a commercial vehicle is extremely dangerous.
-This lesson helps drivers learn to recognize the early symptoms of fatigue, when to stop and take a break and strategies to manage and combat fatigue.
-It also covers how to use sleep cycles to their best effect and federal regulations regarding driver fatigue.
+Your training should help drivers learn to recognize the early symptoms of fatigue, when to stop and take a break and strategies to manage and combat fatigue.
+It should also cover how to use sleep cycles to their best effect and federal regulations regarding driver fatigue.

 15. Night Driving

-At night, there are different hazards to be aware of, including fatigue and reduced visibility.
-This lesson takes a closer look at some of the challenges associated with night driving and how to deal with them.
+At night, there are different hazards to be aware of, including increased fatigue and reduced visibility.
+Your training should cover the challenges associated with night driving and how to deal with them.

 16. Driver Distractions

-According to AAA, drivers make up to 100 decisions per mile.
-The National Highway Traffic Safety Administration also reports distractions and inattentive driving play a part in one out of every four motor vehicle incidents.
-This lesson identifies different types of driver distractions, how to minimize them and the consequences of distracted driving.
+The National Highway Traffic Safety Administration reports that distractions and inattentive driving play a part in one out of every four motor vehicle incidents.
+Effective training should identify different types of driver distractions, how to minimize them and the consequences of distracted driving.

 Start with the Fundamentals of Defensive Driving